cobalthq/cobalt-product-public-docs/content/en/Integrations/Jira/jira-cloud-migration.md

 #### Customize the recipe

 > ⚠️ To customize the recipes, you need to have the **Jira** connection set up.
-If you haven't set up a [connection](/integrations/integrationbuilder/#connection) to your Jira Cloud using the **Jira** [connector](/integrations/integrationbuilder/#connector) yet, you can learn how to manage your **Integration Builder** connections [here](/integrations/integrationbuilder/connect-your-applications/).
+If you haven't set up a [connection](/integrations/integrationbuilder/#connection) to your Jira Cloud instance using the **Jira** [connector](/integrations/integrationbuilder/#connector) yet, you can learn how to manage your **Integration Builder** connections [here](/integrations/integrationbuilder/connect-your-applications/).

 1. To configure the recipe's run condition, select the recipe **Trigger** in the editor and select a pentest from the list.

-   > ℹ️ By default, this recipe will be activated whenever there is a change in the status of any pentest finding within the Cobalt Platform.
-Once a specific pentest is chosen from the list, the recipe will only be triggered if the status change involves a finding related to the selected pentest.
+   > ℹ️ By default, this recipe will be activated whenever there is a state change for any pentest finding within the Cobalt Platform.
+Once a specific pentest is chosen from the list, the recipe will only be triggered if the status change is for a finding related to the selected pentest.
 If it doesn't, the recipe will not be activated.

    ![Configure finding state change trigger](/integrations/Jira-Cloud-migration-configure-finding-state-change-trigger.png "Configure finding state change trigger")

 1. To customize the issue creation in Jira Cloud, select the **Create issue in Jira** action and configure your Jira Cloud **Project issue type** from the dropdown.